pilotpirxie/coresearch/README.md

 <resource names for key cars>
 ```

-### Search for every resource names which key starts with prefix.
+### Search for every resource name which key starts with prefix

 Query modes:
 * Question mark (?) is for select of all resource names belong to children of specific node (if any).
 * Wildcard sign (\*) is for select of all resource names recursively under specific prefix.
-* Exact matching (without any sign) produces equal output as get/search.
+* Exact matching (without any sign) produces equal output as get/search command.
 ```
 query <string prefix> <query mode: . or *>
 ```